mainmatter/playbook/project-procedure/digital-products/README.md

 that are based on facts and knowledge rather than assumptions.
 The techniques for acquiring said facts will vary with each new project and depend on the particular problem, the respective industry and the time or budget constraints.
-We recommend using one or several of these techniques:
+We recommend using one or several of the following techniques:

 - data analysis of existing data e.g. from CRM systems, event logs or analytics data from existing web applications; utilising these data sources often helps